syncfusion-content/aurelia-docs/Aurelia/Grid/Filter.md

 ## FilterBar Template

 Usually enabling `e-allow-filtering`, will create default textbox in Grid FilterBar.
-So, Using [`e-filter-bar-template`] property of `ej-column` we can render any other controls like AutoComplete, DropDownList etc in filterbar to filter the grid data for the particular column.
+So, Using [`e-filter-bar-template`] property of `ej-column` we can render any other controls like AutoComplete, DropDownList etc in filter bar to filter the grid data for the particular column.
 It has three functions.
 They are

 1. `create` - It is used to create the control at time of initialize.